Period Talk: PMS & period pain - can we even see it as a positive thing?

 Take the pressure off

 I often force myself out of the house when I have an appointment, even though I don't feel like it.
 Even more often, I force myself into the office or at my desk, even though I know for a fact that I would feel better if I stayed in bed.
 And I think that this problem is at least as widespread as PMS and period pain itself.
 Does it sound familiar?
-On the one hand, we don't want to surrender to our physical processes, let them restrict us and let the hormones win.
+On the one hand, we don't want to surrender to our bodily processes, let them restrict us and let the hormones win.
 On the other hand, the body shows us more than clearly that it needs rest.
 Then we tell ourselves that we can't just make ourselves ill because we're not really ill.
 We are not feeling well mentally.
 We "only" have period pains...
 I think it's high time we changed this attitude.
 Pain and suffering are definitely reasons to take better care of yourself and take it easy.
 And it's perfectly okay to cancel a date, call in sick, cancel appointments and just stay on the couch with a hot water bottle.

 However, if you encounter a lack of understanding, it is also important to give yourself the space to explain yourself and patiently answer questions.
-Many people who don't share this experience with us can't even imagine what's happening to us, why we might be labeled as "bitchy" or "bad tempered".
+Many people who don't share this experience with us can't even imagine what is happening to us, why we might be labeled as "bitchy" or "bad tempered".
 Stay calm is the motto.
 And if you still encounter a lack of understanding afterwards, don't let it put you off.
 Listen to your gut feeling in the truest sense of the word and don't let yourself or anyone else put you under pressure.

 Easier said than done, I know.
 Personally, I feel better in the end if I take the pressure off myself.
 Because it's really all in our own hands.
 The physical pain and strange thoughts that don't sound like us at all, not so much.
 Nevertheless, there are also medium and ways that might be helpful for one person or another.